 There is possibly an increased risk of serious bleeding from the womb just after giving birth.
 However, again the studies are not conclusive and there may be no increased risk of this.

 How is obstetric cholestasis diagnosed?

-The diagnosis is suspected if you develop itch during pregnancy.
+The diagnosis is suspected if you develop itch without a skin rash to explain the itch during pregnancy.
 A blood test can detect the raised level of bile acids and liver enzymes in the blood.
 Other blood tests may be taken to measure other liver functions and to rule out other causes of liver problems such as viral hepatitis.
 In some cases the itch develops a week or more before the blood test becomes abnormal.
 Therefore, if the first blood test is normal then another may be done a week or so later if the itch continues.

 The diagnosis is confirmed if you have: